dansanderson/c-autotools-template/README.md

 below.
 You use a tool to generate the `Makefile.am` from the module layout and configuration.

+The tools discussed below include:

+* `python3 scripts/makemake.py` : Generate the `Makefile.am` based on module
+  sources and `module.cfg` files
+* `python3 scripts/newmod.py` : Generate source files for a new module
+* `python3 scripts/superclean.py` : Clean up the project directory by deleting
+  all files ignored by Git

 ## C Modules

 A _module_ is a self-contained collection of functionality, implemented as one